CESNET/metacentrum-user-docs/docs/computing/gpu-comput/dgx.md

 ## Technical Parameters

-The system consists of a single compute node, **capy.cerit-sc.cz**, with the following specifications:
+The NVIDIA DGX H100 system consists of a single compute node, **capy.cerit-sc.cz**, with the following specifications:

 - **112 CPU cores**
 - **2 TB RAM**